Sinn Fein seeks legal advice after latest DUP no-show at cross-border meeting

 Under Stormont rules, any Northern Ireland Executive meeting with the Irish Government must involve both a nationalist and an accompanying unionist minister.
 If one does not show the meeting cannot proceed.

-The DUP contends that the north-south relationship cannot continue as normal when, it claims, the protocol and its associated economic barriers on Irish Sea trade has inflicted damage on east-west relations.
+The DUP contends that the north-south relationship cannot continue as normal when, it claims, the protocol and its associated economic barriers on Irish Sea trade have inflicted damage on east-west relations.

-On Wednesday, a NSMC meeting on agriculture did not go ahead because Stormont Agriculture Minister Edwin Poots would not attend.
+On Wednesday, an NSMC meeting on agriculture did not go ahead because Stormont Agriculture Minister Edwin Poots would not attend.

-SDLP Infrastructure Minister Nichola Mallon, who was also due to participate in that meeting, has called on the UK and Irish governments to intervene on the DUP boycott.
+Infrastructure Minister Nichola Mallon of the Social Democratic and Labour Party (SDLP), who was also due to participate in that meeting, has called on the UK and Irish governments to intervene on the DUP boycott.

-While Wednesday’s meeting was postponed in advance, it is understood Friday’s languages meeting was ready to commence, with Ms Hargey and Mr Chambers online, but it could not proceed due to Mr Middleton’s absence.
+While Wednesday’s meeting was postponed in advance, it is understood Friday’s languages meeting was ready to commence, with Ms Hargey and officials online, but it could not proceed due to Mr Middleton’s absence.

 Ms Hargey said the DUP cannot “cherry-pick” what institutions of the Good Friday Agreement it participates in.